Host1Plus General Terms and Conditions

 - 4.2.
 Cloud Serversßeta User can upgrade his resources if there is higher demand.
 After executing Upgrades the User will be charged with an invoice for the upgrades and after paying the invoice upgraded resources will be instantly added.

 - 4.3.
 Cloud Serversßeta hosting service User is free to downgrade his resources if there is no need for them.
 Note that the User cannot downgrade IPv4 addresses and disk space.
 After executing downgrades the User will get an instant refund to his account balance.

-XIV.
+XV.
 Compliance with Local Organizations

 - As a member of the ISPA the Provider upholds and abides by the Code of Conduct described here: http://ispa.org.za/code-of-conduct.